pallets-eco/flask-session/docs/config_reference.rst

    Default: ``'sessions'``

-.. py:data:: SESSION_SQLALCHEMY_CREATE_TABLE
+.. py:data:: SESSION_SQLALCHEMY_TABLE_EXISTS

-   Whether (or not) Flask-Session should manage creation of the table for storing session data.
+   Whether (or not) the table for storing session data is managed by libraries (e.g. Flask-Migrate) or other means outside of Flask-Session.
+When set to ``True``, Flask-Session will not try to create the session table.

-   Default: ``True``
+   Default: ``False``

 .. py:data:: SESSION_SQLALCHEMY_SEQUENCE